 This permit is subject to the conditions and stipulations contained in Sections 1 - 5.
-This permit incorporates by reference the Fort Knox Project's June 2006 Waste Management Permit Renewal Application, the June 2006 Walter Creek Valley Heap Leach Facility Project Description, the June 2006 Fort Knox Mine Reclamation and Closure Plan, the June 2006 TSF and Heap Leach Closure Management Plans, the January 2006 Solid Waste Management Plan and the June 2006 Fort Knox Monitoring Plan.
-Changes to the documents incorporated herein must be approved by the Department if they affect this permit.
-If the Department approves the changes, they become part of this permit.
+This permit incorporates by reference Fort Knox Project's June 2006 Waste Management Permit Renewal Application, June 2006 Walter Creek Valley Heap Leach Facility Project Description, June 2006 Fort Knox Mine Reclamation and Closure Plan, June 2006 TSF and Heap Leach Closure Management Plans, January 2006 Solid Waste Management Plan, June 2006 Fort Knox Monitoring Plan, and January 2007 Revised Fort Knox Pit Lake Evaluation.
+Changes to the documents incorporated herein must be approved by the department if they affect this permit.
+If the department approves the changes, they become part of this permit.

-The Department requires the permittee to conduct post-closure maintenance and monitoring for a minimum of 30 years after closure.
+The department requires the permittee to conduct post-closure maintenance and monitoring for a minimum of 30 years after closure.
 The permittee shall assess the conditions at the facility and respond accordingly throughout the post-closure care period.
-At the end of the post-closure period, the Department will determine whether post-closure care and monitoring should be extended beyond 30 years, based upon the information collected by that time.
+At the end of the post-closure period, the department will determine whether post-closure care and monitoring should be extended beyond 30 years, based upon the information collected by that time.